mkarora/wastewise/data/README.md

-Placeholder for folder.
-This folder will house saved data.
+This folder will house local data saved via the save_entry endpoint.